HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 1. Discovery
 2. Inherited from catalog data
-3. Inherited from the parent asset
+3. Inherited from the parent asset at creation
 4. Filled by a third-party integration
 5. Inputted by the user